 In particular, AI and machine learning can highlight the short-lived demand for products and their market.
-Not only this, but with smart inventory tools such as machine learning-based anomaly detection, and with AI that can spot sporadic changes in product interest, you can achieve an enriched database of likely prospects.
-This allows you to tailor marketing strategies and personalize them to your ideal customer.
+Not only that but with smart inventory tools such as machine learning-based anomaly detection and AI that can spot sporadic changes in product interest, you can achieve an enriched database of likely prospects.
+This allows you to tailor and personalize marketing strategies to your ideal customer.

 Using AI in this way enables you to keep up with current trends as well as keep tabs on what products and services are losing popularity.
 With marketing strategies informed by data science, you can focus on ensuring increased revenue for your efforts.

-Hopefully, this guide on seven ways artificial intelligence (AI) can enhance inventory management has given you some insight into what the future of AI in inventory holds and how it can help your business.
+Hopefully, this guide on seven ways artificial intelligence (AI) can enhance inventory management has given you some insight into the future of AI in inventory and how it can help your business.

-Using automated inventory management can aid in both physical tasks such as the relocating and tracking of items through to more complex tasks where data and advanced insights are required for error-free planning and demand forecasts.
-It saves on costs, manpower, and can bring added security by monitoring systems to notify you of any potential ransomware or cyber-attacks.
+Using automated inventory management can aid in both physical tasks, such as the relocating and tracking of items, to more complex tasks where data and advanced insights are required for error-free planning and demand forecasts.
+Additionally, it saves on costs and staffing and can bring added security by monitoring systems to notify you of any potential ransomware or cyber-attacks.